1amleslie/alx-system_engineering-devops/0x00-shell_basics/README.md

-this displays the contents list of your current directory
+This changes the working directory to the user’s home directory